aws-solutions-library-samples/guidance-for-low-code-intelligent-document-processing-on-aws/README.md

 ```

 Basic workflow to demonstrate how Sync and Async can be routed based on numberOfPages and numberOfQueries and how the workflow can be triggered with queries.
 Calls AnalyzeDocument with the 2 sample queries.
 Obviously, modify to your own needs.
-The location in the code where queries are configed is [here](https://github.com/aws-samples/amazon-textract-idp-cdk-stack-samples/blob/471905e06786e0def269695d5585b39a0d77b825/lambda/start_queries/app/start_execution.py#L52) when kicking off the Step Functions workflow.
+The location in the code where queries are configed when starting the workflow in the [lambda/start_queries/app/start_execution.py](https://github.com/aws-samples/amazon-textract-idp-cdk-stack-samples/blob/471905e06786e0def269695d5585b39a0d77b825/lambda/start_queries/app/start_execution.py#L52) when kicking off the Step Functions workflow.
 The GenerateCsvTask will output one CSV file to S3 with key/value, confidence scores and bounding box information based on the forms and queries output.

 <img alt="DemoQueries" width="400px" src="images/DemoQueries_graph.svg" />